 Please let me know how you like these versions of Baked Falafel in the comments.

 Falafel is served as an appetizer, on a salad, or with hummus and tahini.
-Falafel is a favorite among vegetarians.
+Falafel is a favourite among vegetarians.
 Generally accepted to have first been made in Egypt, falafel has become a dish eaten throughout the Middle East.
-Mostly made from chickpeas, fava beans or both this dish is deep-fried and stuffed in pita bread.
-I have taken a healthier version of this middle eastern favorite dish where the falafel is pan-fried.
-Also, it is made with sprouted moong beans which are much easier to digest.
-So let’s get started right now.

 - 2/12- 3 Cup mung beans sprouts